uxDaniel/visa_rescheduler/README.md

 # visa_rescheduler
-US VISA (usvisa-info.com) appointment re-scheduler
+The visa_rescheduler is a bot for US VISA (usvisa-info.com) appointment rescheduling.
+This bot can help you reschedule your appointment to your desired time period.

 ## Prerequisites
-- Having a US VISA appointment scheduled already
+- Having a US VISA appointment scheduled already.
 - [Optional] API token from Pushover and/or a Sendgrid (for notifications)(You also can use the esender.php file in this repo as an email pusher on your website)

 ## Attention